 Eligible expenses include:

-• Conference, training, workshop, or course registration fees
+- Conference, training, workshop, mentorship, or course registration fees

-• Long distance travel via bus or air, at the economy rate
+- Long distance travel via bus, train, or air, at the economy rate, including additional fees for carry-on baggage and one checked bag

-• Mileage for personal vehicle use calculated at a rate of $0.54/km using the most direct route between locations
+- Mileage for personal vehicle use calculated at a rate of $0.56/km using the most direct route between locations

 Ineligible expenses:

-You must submit a completed Budget Template Form along with your application.
+You must submit a complete and balanced Budget Template Form along with your application.
 All expenses must be reflected in Canadian dollars in the grant budget.
 Please provide the exchange rate used, if necessary.

 Requests for funding regularly exceed the dollars available.
 Not every eligible application will receive funding, and the amounts approved may be less than the amount requested.
 Particularly for opportunities that start before notification of funding, applicants are reminded that funding is not guaranteed.
 Incomplete applications will not be accepted.